Kung0605/Debug-Support-for-Aquila-core/readme.md

     datacount | R | The size of data register, which is 2 in our implementation
 </details>

-- **Abstract Command** (command, 0x17):<br>Write to this register will make the hardware to generate corresponding instruction for performing certain operation, which will save time from writing to program buffer<details><summary>Expand all</summary>
+- **Abstract Command** (command, 0x17):<br>Write to this register will make the hardware to generate corresponding instruction for performing certain operation, which will save time from writing to program buffer<details open="true"><summary>Expand all</summary>

     **Field** | **Access** | **Usage**
     ----------|------------|-----------